 06:56

-Adults and fellow TEDsters, you need to listen learn from kids, and trust us and expect more from us.
-You must lend an ear today, because we are the leaders of tomorrow, which means we’re going to take care of you when you’re old and senile.
+Adults and fellow TEDsters, you need to listen and learn from kids, trust us and expect more from us.
+You must lend an ear today, because we are leaders of tomorrow, which means we’re going to take care of you when you’re old and senile.
 No, just kidding.

 07:13